natesholland/natesholland.github.io/_posts/2016-07-10-learning-with-electron.md

 tool where student's machines will be heterogenous.
 A prebuilt testing framework could also be set up with Jasmine, allowing for automated testing of the students work or submissions.
+This ease of configuration would cut down on set up time which seems to often eat into lab time and take up valuable learning time.
+Finally the skills learned from Electron are easily transferable.
+Since Electron is basically just Chromium plus Node.js anything learned while working on Electron could easily be transferred to frontend web development or backend work on a Node.js server.